Propensity Score Propagation: A General Framework for Design-Based Inference with Unknown Propensity Scores: Introduction

-Providing valid statistical inference (i.e., uncertainty quantification) is a central task in statistics.
-Broadly speaking, most inference problems fall into one of two paradigms \citep{neyman1923application, fisher1937design, hajek1960limiting, sarndal1978design, imbens2015causal, athey2017econometrics, li2017general, little2004model, abadie2020sampling, rosenbaum2020design, zhang2023randomization, ding2024first}: (i) design-based inference, also known as randomization-based or finite-population inference, which conditions on a fixed set of units, such as all counties in the United States, all students in a class, or all participants in a clinical trial; and (ii) super-population inference, also known as model-based or sampling-based inference, which treats the observed units as random draws (typically independently and identically distributed realizations) from an underlying data-regenerating process.
 Design-based inference differs from super-population inference in two key ways.
-First, it relies solely on the randomization distribution of treatment assignment in causal inference, sampling in survey sampling, or response in missing data problems--collectively referred to as \textit{propensity scores}--as its source of randomness, without invoking distributional assumptions on potential outcomes or responses of study units.
-Second, it conditions explicitly on the actual study units, making the resulting conclusions directly relevant to them rather than to a hypothetical population.
-This distinction is especially crucial when the study units constitute a fixed or nearly exhaustive set, such as all U.S. counties or states, where applying super-population inference methods can hurt the interpretability (e.g., ill-defined estimands) and validity (e.g., inflated Type-I error rates) of statistical inference \citep{manski2018right, young2019channeling, abadie2020sampling, heng2025design, rambachan2025design}.
-See \citet{sarndal1978design}, \citet{little2004model}, \citet{imbens2015causal}, \citet{athey2017econometrics}, \citet{li2023randomization}, and \citet{ding2024first} for detailed discussions on the differences between design-based and super-population inferences.
+First, it attributes randomness solely to the design mechanism, such as treatment assignment in causal studies or sampling in survey sampling, and does not impose distributional or modeling assumptions on the study units' potential outcomes or responses.
+Second, it conditions explicitly on the actual study units, making the resulting conclusions directly relevant to the actual studied units rather than to a hypothetical super-population.
+This distinction is especially crucial when the study units constitute a fixed or nearly exhaustive set, such as all U.S. counties, where applying super-population inference methods can hurt the interpretability (e.g., ill-defined estimands) and validity (e.g., inflated Type-I error rates) of statistical inference \citep{manski2018right, young2019channeling, abadie2020sampling, rambachan2025design}.
+See \citet{imbens2015causal}, \citet{athey2017econometrics}, \citet{li2023randomization}, \citet{ding2024first}, and \citet{dasgupta2026introduction} for detailed discussions on the connections and differences between design-based and super-population inference.
+Figure~\ref{fig: super and finite population} illustrates these two fundamental differences using a causal treatment-control comparison as an example.